 Public draft: Beginning state (green); newly added items are handled as public drafts.
 That means that any visitor to the website can view the items in this state.
-They will appear in the navigation portlet and can be found in a search.
+They will appear among the navigational elements and can be found by conducting a search.
 A public draft, however, can only be edited by its owner or by an editor.